Industry This Blog

 Reading candlestick chart

-Reading the candlestick chart is another essential topic here.
+Reading the candlestick patterns is another essential topic here.
 When you are day trading, you must know what different points on a candlestick mean.
 As you can see, in the image below, there are two candlesticks.
 One is bullish and the other is bearish candlestick.
 Let us find out how.

 Source: Wikimedia Commons